 We recently caught up with Paul at his winery south of Napa in the middle of an industrial park where he makes his wine in the same facility as two other vintners.
 Paul is a busy guy who is involved in a variety of projects; the latest one involves building automation into parking garages in San Francisco.
 Paul was bottling on the day we visited and the winery was a buzz of activity.
 His first vintage was a Syrah and each year the types of wines vary depending on the fruit sources he is able to acquire.
 However Paul owns 47 acres near Howell Mountain in the northern part of the Napa Valley, part of which is planted to Cabernet Sauvignon.
 As a result, his Cabernet Sauvignon fruit source remains constant each year.
 Eventually Paul would like to build a winery on site.

-We tried the 2007 Rose of Syrah sourced from a vineyard near Suisun City – east of Napa County.
-This is a fairly robust Rose and made us think of grilled meat for the pairing.
-The nose has notes of crushed black pepper leading to lots of fruit on the palate including pomegranate, fruity raspberry and dried currant notes.
+The 2007 PB Hein Vineyards Rosé of Syrah was sourced from a vineyard near Suisun City – east of Napa County.
+This is a fairly robust rosé and made us think of grilled meat for the pairing.
+The nose has notes of crushed black pepper leading to loads of fruit on the palate including pomegranate, fruity raspberry and dried currant notes.
 There is so much fruit flavor in this wine you might even think there is some residual sugar – not so, its completely dry.

 P.B.
 Hein also makes two completely different styled Syrahs – we tried both of the 2005 vintages.
 The Trailblazer from the North Coast is a very soft rounded wine – a great everyday wine.
 The Trailblazer Napa Valley Syrah is a much larger wine with some serious structure.
 As a winemaker it can be fun to make two different types of wine despite using the same varietal; as a consumer it is neat to see how the terroir and winemaking style produces wines completely different from each other both in aromas, flavor and structure.